big-data-europe/docker-spark/README.md

 * Build Spark applications in Java, Scala or Python to run on a Spark cluster

 Currently supported versions:
+* Spark 2.4.0 for Hadoop 2.8 with OpenJDK 8 and Scala 2.12
 * Spark 2.4.0 for Hadoop 2.7+ with OpenJDK 8
 * Spark 2.3.2 for Hadoop 2.7+ with OpenJDK 8
 * Spark 2.3.1 for Hadoop 2.7+ with OpenJDK 8